 FORT WILLIAM //

-As we pass Tulloch the trees are really starting to get big and rocks split open the landscape in creaks, fields and woodlands.
-Slightly incomprehensible/seemingly surrealistic.
-Maybe here they know not to fear nature as it cannot be tamed.
+as we pass Tulloch the trees are really starting to get big and rocks split open the landscape in creaks, fields and woodlands. slightly incomprehensible/seemingly surrealistic.

-The weather is ever a-changing but whenever it rains it hasn’t been a cold, harsh rain; more like a slim layer in the process of cloning the skin without fear of smothering it.
-In this way the world becomes an extension of ourselves.
-However, the rain quickly transformed into an eternal obscuring curtain.
-It was always nightfall.
+the weather is ever changing but whenever it rains it hasn’t been a cold, harsh rain; more like a slim layer in the process of cloning the skin without fear of smothering it. in this way the world becomes an extension of ourselves. however, the rain quickly transforms into an eternal obscuring curtain. it is always nightfall now.

 Fort William residents said this was the worst Summer in five years.